 Ornaments make a great gift for your Pagan or Wiccan friends, because there are so few commercially-made ornaments with a Pagan flair.
 Mix up a batch of Salt Dough, use your cookie cutters, and create your own ornaments that your friends can bake and hang.
 For a quick and kid-friendly idea, make a bundle of Pipecleaner Pentacles to share, or go out in the woods and gather up some of earth's goodies to make Pinecone Ornaments.
 Put them all in a pretty tin, tie a ribbon around the top, and share with the people on your gift list.

 If you'd like to give a gift to your entire group instead of (or in addition to) individual people, why not make a coven banner?
 If your group or coven attends public events, it's not a bad idea to have your own banner.
 You can hang this up so people know who you are, and it also helps to make you look a bit more organized -- groups with a logo or banner appear more "official" to some folks.
 Anyway, making your own banner is a great magical project -- think of the energy you can put into a creation like this!
-If you're not part of an established tradition, don't worry - you can still make one of these -- select a logo for yourself, or for the deities you honor, or for your family's heritage.
+If you're not part of an established tradition, don't worry - you can still make one of these -- select a magical symbol as a logo for yourself, or for the deities you honor, or for your family's heritage.